yochaigal/cairn/adventures/conversions/the-sky-blind-spire.md

 ## 13. Bleak Hall
 This hall has two stairways with a landing in between.
 Four large statues are arrayed at the corners of the staircase, with offerings at their feet, as if used as idols for prayer.
 And a person in rusty armor appears to be standing at the top of the staircase, staring blankly off away from you, swaying uneasily.
 - Dead bodies reanimate here.
 Save STR vs. possession if sleeping here or suffering _critical damage_.
-- **Tintardinal**’s spectral mentor will come if they pray.
+- **Tintardinal's** spectral mentor will come if they pray.
 He will urge them to complete **Tintardinal**’s work, to complete the path in order and leave the altar intact.
 - Exits in all directions.

 ### Skeleton